eegli/spotify-history/README.md

 1. Fork and download this repository
 2. [Create a Spotify application](https://developer.spotify.com/dashboard/applications) - app status "development" is fine - and set the redirect URL to `http://localhost:3000`.
 3. In the root directory, create a folder named `.secrets` (notice the dot!)
-4. Copy the client secret, client id and scopes to `.secrets/credentials_spotify.json` in the root folder.
+4. Copy the client secret, client id and scopes to `.secrets/credentials_spotify.json`.
 The scopes need at least the string `user-read-recently-played`.
 Your Spotify secrets file should look like this:

 ```json
 {